lincolntracy/lincoln_mainroad_ver2/content/posts/win-name-win-nature.md

 From a win/loss perspective, Goodwin's record as a coach is almost consistent with when he was a player.

-Melbourne fans will be hoping for a period of ongoing success to keep pushing Goodwin's coaching win percentage up and that he becomes the 19th member of the multiple Jock McHale Medal winners club.
+Melbourne fans will be hoping for a period of ongoing success to keep pushing Goodwin's coaching win percentage up, and that he becomes the 19th member of the multiple Jock McHale Medal winners club.

 *As always, apologies to anyone who has already presented these stats.*